basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Retrieving Information About a Single User

-You can retrieve all information about a specific user using the `print-user` command, which takes the form of `riak-admin security print-user <username>`.
+You can retrieve authorization information about a specific user using the `print-user` command, which takes the form of `riak-admin security print-user <username>`.

 The output will look like this if the user `riakuser` has been explicitly granted a `riak_kv.get` permission on the bucket `shopping_list` and inherits a set of permissions from the `admin` role: